 - While financial aid awards are loan free, admission is not need-blind.
-Students must submit additional financial documentation.
+Applicants may be asked to submit additional financial documentation.
 Applying for financial aid places the student in the most selective subgroup of the total application pool regardless of the parental contribution.

 - Demonstrated proficiency in English is required of those for whom English is not their first language.
 This may be in the form of a standardized test for non-native speakers of English, such as TOEFL or IELTS, or superior academic achievement in a school where English is the language of instruction.
 Although not required, an interview on campus, via an online platform, or with a College admissions representative overseas is considered to be very helpful.

 - Required standardized tests (SAT or ACT) are waived for those who live in countries where such testing is unavailable.
 In countries where testing is available, applicants are strongly advised to make test arrangements early and to have scores reported directly to Swarthmore College by the appropriate application deadline, or to self-report scores on their application.

 - It is the applicant’s responsibility to guarantee the authenticity of all submitted credentials.
 This includes notarized translations of official documents and certified school transcripts signed by the appropriate school staff member.